MichaelLeonffu/tmd-tech-challenge/docs/PROGRESS.md

 ### Add Support for Geolocation: City names API
 **90 Minutes**
-- Add new data type: `IGeolocation`, models: `Geolocation`, api calls to geolocation api
+- Add new data type: `IGeolocation`, models: `Geolocation`, api calls to geolocation api.
-- Rethink the search API
+- Rethink the search API.

-### Cookies Logic
+### Geolocation and Cookies Logic
+**90 Minutes**
+- Looks like geolocation isn't too hard to get from the user (as long as they enable it and are on wifi).
+- `npm install react-cookie`; Using cookies doesn't seem too bad, I should add validation (since the user can mess with the cookies).
+Or I could do something fancy and take a hash of the state with some secret haha.
+I should add error catching to default to a working state...
+- Integrate cookies to store the Store.
+- I was stuck on this for the majority of the time. :(
+  - I think it's because the cookie I'm trying to save is too large, I could save a sessionId and the data in the backend.
+  - Or I can just save a limited amount of information in the cookies.
+- For now I should skip this section and move on, I'll come back to it later.

 ### Bare Bones Components outlines
 - Think about C/F settings